 A Holistic Approach to Alcohol Addiction Treatment Programs

-Our North Carolina treatment facility approaches addiction recovery with a different philosophy and offers unique, holistic residential rehab and recovery.
+Our rehab in North Carolina approaches addiction recovery with a different philosophy and offers unique, holistic residential rehab and recovery.
 That doesn’t mean we don’t use valued and proven treatment methods.
 In fact, our inpatient rehab services are backed by research and data, though we design every residential treatment plan to meet individual needs and goals.
 We offer:

 - Medical support for withdrawal symptoms when necessary, which can make a huge difference in the success of the first few days or weeks of inpatient treatment